webspirio/clickwise/readme.txt

 = Can I use this alongside Google Analytics or other analytics tools? =

 Yes!
 This plugin works alongside other analytics solutions without conflicts.
-However, this plugin only sends data to Rybbit Analytics—not to Google Analytics or other platforms.
+However, this plugin only sends data to Clickwise Analytics—not to Google Analytics or other platforms.

 = How are events recorded? =